The offside rule is one of the most used AND most misunderstood rules in soccer.

 - when they become involved in active play,

-- and any part of the player’s head, body, or feet is in the opponents’ half.
+- and any part of the player’s head, body, or feet is in the opponent’s half at the moment the ball is played or touched by another player on their team.

 Take a look at the image below.